rpcavaco/risco/README.md

 RISCO does not transform coordinate systems (CS) in client.

-RISCO was devised for low scale work (higher detail).
+RISCO was devised for higher scale work (higher detail).
 It is supposed to work only with plane coordinates.

 WMS, WFS or ArcGIS services used must allow for the CS defined in map config.